Assam's Dima Hasao Rape & Murder case: Protest erupts as locals demand justice

-Guwahati: Massive protests erupted in Assam’s Dima Hasao district following the brutal gangrape and murder of a 48-year-old woman, whose body was discovered on August 14 near the forested area behind Lanku Sakpuru LP School.
+Guwahati: Massive protests erupted in Assam’s Dima Hasao district following the brutal gangrape and murder of a 48-year-old woman, whose body was found on August 14 near the forested area behind Lanku Sakpuru LP School.

 The victim had sustained severe injuries to her head and body.
 In response to the outrage, police have arrested five individuals believed to be construction workers at L&T’s Lower Kapili Hydropower Project.